 Grey discharge during pregnancy:

 Grey pregnancy discharge is often associated with bacterial vaginosis.
-You may also notice a foul scent after sex.
-This is treated with antibiotics so you will need to let your care povider know, but is usually not cause for concern.
+You may also notice an unpleasant smell after sex.
+This is treated with antibiotics so you will need to let your care provider know, but is usually not cause for concern.

 Thin and fluid-like discharge: